-The Bonds will be dated and accrue interest from May 1, 2018, which interest is payable on each September 1 and March 1 commencing September 1, 2018, until the earlier of maturity or prior redemption.
-The Bonds mature on September 1 in the amounts and years, and accrue interest at the rates, shown on the cover page of this Official Statement.
-Interest calculations are based on a 360-day year comprising twelve 30-day months.
+The Bonds will be dated and accrue interest from December 1, 2019, which interest is payable on March 1, 2020 and on each September 1 and March 1 thereafter, until the earlier of maturity or prior redemption.
+The Bonds mature on September 1 in the amounts and years and bear interest at the rates shown on the cover page of this Official Statement.
+Interest calculations are based on a 360-day year comprised of twelve 30-day months.